Representing the Disciplinary Structure of Physics: A Comparative Evaluation of Graph and Text Embedding Methods: Discussion

+Despite its limitations, our study demonstrates the crucial importance of thoroughly evaluating, comparing, and deeply understanding representation learning methods in scientific research.
+Careless model selection can lead to nonsensical or misleading results.
+For example, one cannot indiscriminately apply \textit{SciBERT} to a dataset of sociological texts merely because it is trained on ``scientific'' literature, without considering its training corpus and how well it captures meaning in the specific domain of interest.
+Our findings underscore that uncritical use of such models can produce highly misleading outcomes.

-We have found that while graph embedding methods use the rich information stored in the citation network structure and generally perform better, \textit{Sentence-BERT}---whether it is trained on titles or abstracts---has a remarkable performance.
-Our results suggest that the disciplinary structure of physics may be better encoded with graph embedding rather than content embedding.
-In other words, titles---which are often the only ``content'' information available for many papers---may not fully capture the content of the paper.
-Abstracts are able to encode the disciplinary structure better than titles, although abstracts tend to be more limited in availability.
-Meanwhile, citations are more informative and provide more accurate information about the ``location'' of a paper.
-In the future, we may explore further the variety of information captured by different embedding methods, as well as test embedding methods that use both text data and citation information.
+Through this work, we present a deeper dive on how embedding methods could be utilized in analyzing scientific research data, and provide more insight on the caveats and considerations when using these methods.
+In the future, we may explore the variety of information captured by different embedding methods, as well as test embedding methods that use both text data and citation information.
 Embedding text and citation data provides many exciting opportunities to study how scientific knowledge is referenced, created, and shared.